petrokvitka/amulet_anomaly_detection/README.md

 Activate this environment running:
 `conda activate amulet-env`
+Or if you are on Windows:
+`conda activate amulet-env-windows`

 Now you are ready to run the AMULET as a Desktop App.
 Use the command inside the activated environment:
 `python amulet_desktop.py`